 How Strong Is the Red, White, and Blue Shot?

 Layered shot drinks have no dilution because the ingredients are poured straight from the bottle.
-Typically, the absence of water from the ice creates a rather strong drink, but that's not the case here because the two liqueurs are relatively low-proof.
+Typically, the absence of ice creates a rather strong drink, but that's not the case here because the two liqueurs are relatively low-proof.
 On average, the shot's alcohol content will be 14 percent ABV (28 proof), or just slightly more powerful than a glass of wine.